JPardo08/PAQUITA/Italian/README.md

 ## QUICKSTART:
+### B1: PREPROCESSING

+1. Ensure all data is stored in the **data** folder.

-1. Run preprocessing.ipynb.
-This is the preprocessing notebook for the data.
-It works for NER and RE.
-It outputs '.tsv' files for NER y '.txt' for RE.
+2. Execute `preprocessing.ipynb`, the preprocessing notebook for data preparation.
+It handles both NER and RE tasks, outputting `.tsv` files for NER and `.json` files for RE.

-2. Run parse_data.py to extract the '.spacy' data for RE.
+3. Execute `parse_data.py` to convert `.json` files into `.spacy` files for RE.

+### B2: PREPARATION

-3. Upload the NER '.tsv' files and RE '.spacy' files to Drive, located in the preprocessed folder.
+1. Upload the NER `.tsv` files and RE `.spacy` files from the **preprocessed** folder to Google Drive.
+Then, open the `paquita_exec.ipynb` notebook with Google Colab.

-4. Upload the NER '.cfg' files and RE '.cfg' files to Drive, located in the configs folder.
+2. Transfer the NER `.cfg` and RE `.cfg` files from the **configs** folder to Google Drive.
+Also, upload the `project.yml` that contains the specified metadata for training.

-5. Execute paquita_exec.ipynb, which performs the training and deployment of NER and RE.
-Here is important to have the '.cfg' file for RE and NER.
+3. Run `paquita_exec.ipynb`.
+This notebook handles the training and deployment of both NER and RE tasks.
+Ensure the corresponding `.cfg` files for RE and NER are available.
+The output comprises two models for each task:
+   - **model_best**: the model showcasing the optimal performance throughout the training.
+   - **model_last**: the model reflecting the final trained weight.

+> **NOTE:** Each model has two components: the model definition stored in the repository and the configuration that outlines the training process.

+### B3: DEPLOYMENT

+1. Retrieve the models from Google Drive and place them in the directory: `results_*model experiment*_{ner/re}`.

+2. Navigate to the project directory (**PAQUITA**) using a terminal.
+Execute the command `streamlit run ./interface.py`.
+If you encounter issues, adjust the path to accurately point to `interface.py`.
+This command launches the project's interface with Streamlit, where you can review experimental results based on the input provided.

+> **NOTE:** The `interface.py` file relies directly on `utils_paquita.py`.
+Both `rel_model.py` and `rel_pipe.py` are reference files.
+When `paquita_exec.ipynb` is executed, additional projects will be fetched into the local virtual environment.

 ## LICENSE
 PAQUITA is released under the MIT License.